carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Enter giveth.io in the address bar and tap “Sign in” at the top right.
+<li>Enter giveth.io in the address bar and tap "Sign in" at the top right.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Signing in to Giveth - 2.png"}
 ::

 </li>

-<li>Tap “Sign in with Ethereum".
+<li>Tap "Sign in with Ethereum".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Signing in to Giveth - 3.png"}
 ::

 </li>

-<li>Select the “OP Mainnet” network.
+<li>Select the "OP Mainnet" network.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Signing in to Giveth - 4.png"}
 ::

 </li>

-<li>Tap “Rainbow” in the list.
+<li>Tap "Rainbow" in the list.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Signing in to Giveth - 5.png"}
 ::